vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 conjecture that the name refers to the tribal background of the princess, the Muṇḍas, in which case these Muṇḍas must have been part of the Nāga confederation mentioned in Prabhāvatī’s inscriptions; the Muṇḍas are known, for instance, from MBh 3.48.21 (present at Yudhiṣṭhira’s consecration), MBh 6.52.9b (App.), MBh 7.95.20 and VāP 45.123.
 Cf. Muruṇḍa-devī/svāminī, mother of the Uccakalpa king Sarvanātha (CII III ´ (1888), 127, 131), a queen obviously named after the Muruṇḍa people from which she came; this people is mentioned among the ‘foreign countries’ in Samudragupta’s Alla habad Pillar Inscription (CII III (1888), 8).
 We possess no epigraphical corroboration of the existence of the Muṇḍas, however.

 Another explanation for the name Muṇḍā could be: the girl was bald (muṇḍa), i.e. suffered from alopecia.
-Her bald head may have resembled the lustre of the full mooṇL¨uders 1961 classified the name Muṇḍa (Prakrit: Muḍa), which is found as the name of a donor on a railing at Bharhut (A 102 (827)), in the category of ‘names derived from the appearance of the body’ (CII II.2 (1998), pp. 53, 6).
+Her bald head may have resembled the lustre of the full mooṇLüders 1961 classified the name Muṇḍa (Prakrit: Muḍa), which is found as the name of a donor on a railing at Bharhut (A 102 (827)), in the category of ‘names derived from the appearance of the body’ (CII II.2 (1998), pp. 53, 6).
 That the name Muṇḍa could be a brahmin name (Prabhāvatī belonged to the Dhāraṇa gotra) is proven by the Grant of Svāmidāsa, Year 67 in the copper-plate hoard from Bagh, which has preserved the name of a donee, Muṇḍa, a brahmin belonging to the Sān ´ . ḍilya gotra (Ramesh & Tewari 1990, 65).

 41 Cf. the Prabhāvatisvāmin mentioned in the Kevala–Narasiṁha Temple Inscription v.
 21, installed after the same queen’s death for the sake of merit transfer.
 Bakker & Isaacson 1993, 54, 69 (above, p.
 124); Bakker 1997, 30, 140–42.
 The shortening of the feminine suffixes ā and ī to a and i is permitted by P. 6.3.36.
 This naming practice created a legal fiction, individualizing the god so that he could be endowed with property and authority (cf. Sanderson 2003–04, n.
 250).
 For naming deities after the donors see also Willis 2009, 139.
 The two liṅgas (?)
 Upamiteśvara and Kapileśvara mentioned on the Mathura Pilaster (ad 380) were named after the deceased ācāryas Upamita and Kapila (CII III (1981), 240); below, p.
 494.